edmachado/RIV/RIV4-installer/src/izpack/CD/readme.txt

 2.1 Installing on Windows
 ---------------------
-Just launch setup.exe and if needed the installer asks you to provide Administrator login to continue.
+Launch setup.exe and if needed the installer asks you to provide Administrator login to continue.
-If you fail to do this the installation may continue, but it will not work, and you'll have some error messages.
+If you fail to do this the installation may continue, but it will not work and you'll have some error messages.

-On some installation of Vista/7, Windows may show you a windows saying the installer may not finished correctly, prompting to choose between some options.
-Unless you noticed any errors during the installation procedure, it's an error belonging to Windows, not a real issue.
+Windows may show you a windows saying the installer may not have finished correctly, prompting to choose between some options.
+Unless you noticed any errors during the installation procedure, it is not a real issue.
-Feel free to select the option that the installer ended correctly.
+Feel free to select the option "the installer ended correctly".
-The installer add a service named "RuralInvest", so the application will be available at any boot.

 2.2 Installing on MacOS
 -----------------------
-We hope to have a MacOS installer ready soon.
+We hope to have a MacOS installer available in the future.